granthaielabad/spacebar/README.md

+# UPDATES
+- I just realized how convenient node.js was; therefore I will move the environment on node.js
+- Did couple of modifications to the structure of homepage, client-side
+  - [x] display: grid; grid-template-columns: ''; grid-template-rows: '';

 # spacebar
 This repository will contain all necessary files for the building of spacebar (also 'Spacebar') soc-med platform.
 It is envisioned to be a great spacebar of forums for subject-driven people.